 Versatile, make ahead easy and freezer friendly.
-Pesto-Spinach Whipped Ricotta Dip or spread whips up in no time flat for easy entertaining.
+Pesto-Spinach Whipped Ricotta Dip or spread whips up in 10 minutes for easy entertaining.
 Use your favorite pesto in this recipe like Lemon Basil Pesto or Garlic Scape Pesto.
-Serve ricotta dip with the freshest veggies and bits of crusty sourdough or crackers.This recipe is vegetarian and gluten free.
+Serve ricotta dip with the freshest veggies and bits of crusty Homemade Sourdough Croutons or crackers.This recipe is vegetarian and easily gluten free.

 Ricotta Dip is a Ready Made Snack